-When I first saw this recipe from Puglia for orecchiette pasta with roasted tomatoes, I just had to rush out to buy the ingredients so I could cook it immediately!
+When I first saw this recipe from Puglia for roasted cherry tomato pasta, I just had to rush out to buy the ingredients so I could cook it immediately!
 It was love at first bite and I've made it a number of times since.
 This is a perfect summer pasta dish.

-This recipe for orecchiette pasta with roasted tomatoes comes from Bari in Puglia and is sometimes also called 'alla Barese'.
+This roasted tomato orecchiette pasta recipe comes from Bari in Puglia and is sometimes called 'alla Barese'.
 However, there are a number of other pasta recipes from Puglia or different versions of pasta with roasted tomatoes also called ‘alla Barese’.
 Like this recipe for a pasta salad.

-Since orecchiette are quintessentially Apulian, they are the perfect pasta partner for this sauce.
+Since orecchiette pasta is quintessentially Apulian, it is the perfect pasta partner for this sauce.
 This time round, we actually made the orecchiette ourselves!
-However, you can use dried or ready made fresh orecchiette or other pasta like penne.
-Even long pasta would work if you prefer.

 In some recipes for this dish, once the pasta is mixed with the sauce, it is put in the oven or under the grill to make the top crispy.
 I didn’t do this when I first served it, but I did it with the leftovers!
 All I can say is YUMMY!!
 This dish can also be eaten tepid or cold, making it a wonderful summer recipe.

 You will only need a handful of ingredients for this roasted tomato pasta recipe.
 Most of these are easy to source.
 Plus, the slightly more unique ingredients like ricotta salata and pecorino romano have some easier to source alternatives that can be used.

 - Pasta: For this recipe I used homemade orecchiette pasta which was delicious.
 You can also use fresh or dried orecchiette which is also traditional.
 Some other pasta alternatives include penne and intrecci, but feel free to use what you have on hand.